Humphrys genealogy

 High Sheriff of Limerick city.

-Family origin story: The family origin story is as follows:
+Family origin story: The family origin story in the 20th century was as follows:

-Family origin story seems false: Most of the above story seems false:
+Family origin story is false: In 2020 I discovered that most of the above story is false:

 So from what we can see, James grew up near Clonmel.